17 Oak Avenue

 Saint Luke's Episcopal Church

 a caring church

-Join us on Sunday mornings at 9:00 am in the Fryer Room for discussions that broaden our knowledge, deepen our understanding and encourage us to grow as faithful people.
-Throughout the year, topics will vary and some will parallel courses located on our online school website - Saint Luke's School of Religion.
+Join us on Sundays at 11:30 am - 1 pm in the Fryer Room for discussions that broaden our knowledge, deepen our understanding and encourage us to grow as faithful people.

 Coordinator - Rosalie DiSimone-Weiss EarlyBirdEd@StLukesMetuchen.org